-Melaleuca quinquernervia, Broad-leaved Paperbark, is a medium to tall tree.
+Melaleuca quinquernervia is a medium to tall tree, growing to 15 metres tall with a canopy spread to 5 metres.
 The bark is papery and peels off in strips.

-Leaves are alternate, lanceolate to elliptical, 30-70 millimetres long, usually with five prominent veins and with a stiff, leathery texture.
+Melaleuca spp. can present with simple and alternate or opposite leaves.
+In this species, leaves are alternate, lanceolate to elliptic, to 70 mm long and about 25 mm wide, usually with five prominent veins and with a stiff, leathery texture.

-Flowers are held in bottlebrush-like spikes up to five centimetres long, white or cream and make an appearance in autumn and winter.
+In this species, flowers are held in bottlebrush-like spikes up to 5 cm long, white or cream, with flowers clustered in 3s within the spike, and bearing up to 50 stamens, appearing in autumn and winter.
 Flowers attract nectar feeding birds and flying foxes.

 The wood may be used for light construction but saws and planes are blunted because timber contains silica.
 Timber in the round is used for house stumps and fence posts.